AllenKPhilip/160-days-of-DSA/README.md

 # 160-days-of-DSA
-Solution of Daliy python problem in the internet
+Solution of python problem from geeksforgeeks